mahotilo/Catalog-Easy/README.md

 - version 1.3 - added possibility to sort items (ascending and descending by title name ), little css fix.
 - version 1.2 - added Portfolio Gallery responsive Layout.
 - version 1.0a - fix some erors and notices.

-# Fork's changelog
-- Catalog_Easy.php is PHP 7.x warnings and errors friendly
-- Tabs folding when switching in the gallery 'Portfolio' is turned off
-- Bootstrap 3 and 4 support
-- Support swipe for the carousel
-- Ignore non-page elements in menu
-- Support OwlCarousel for carousel mode (set number of items in row to 0)
-- Fixed broken arrow in gallery 'Portfolio' when tabs folding is turned off
-+ Add atribute 'data-title' to div.wmg-thumbnail-content